Online Application

 NOTE: Only applicants with a @gips.org email address are eligible for grants.

-Maximum of 5 grant requests per round:
+Maximum of 5 grant requests per cycle:

 Log into the grant application.
 To create another grant request click on the Add Entry icon.Open grant application: